-The coefficient of interest is $\lambda = \sum \lambda_t/T$ , namely the vector of risk prices for each factor.
+The coefficient of interest is $\hat{\lambda} = \sum \hat{\lambda}t / T$, namely the vector of risk prices for each factor.
 I estimate the first stage betas with ordinary least squares, and compute the second stage risk prices using the pooled mean group estimator.
-Per Burnside's (2011) critique of Lustig and Verdelhan (2007), I construct GMM standard errors following Cochrane (2005) to alleviate concerns about standard errors as our second stage regressors, namely the first stage betas, are estimated.
+Per Burnside's (2011) critique of Lustig and Verdelhan (2007), I construct GMM standard errors following Cochrane (2005) to alleviate concerns about standard errors as our second stage regressors, namely the first stage betas, are estimated.6

 Before diving into the results, note that in contrast to previous studies that use the US market return, I employ the Fama French global market return as my control risk factor.
 I utilize the Feng et al. (2017) two-pass procedure, using machine learning techniques as the immense number of pre-existing factors in the empirical asset pricing literature make the selection of baseline factors both tedious and inconsistent, given the difference in estimates depending on which factors are included in the asset pricing regressions.
 I perform this control factor selection procedure as empirical asset pricing studies for exchange rates have not yet carefully found the correct factors to serve as controls in baseline specifications, making studies generally incomparable.
 I fill this void by formally identifying the Fama French global market return as the most relevant control factor in comparison to other factors for exchange rates, and argue that future studies of exchange rate risk factors should always be compared to this baseline.
-Interested readers are encouraged to refer where $\beta'$ is an $N \times K$ matrix containing the estimated betas from the first stage in Equation 2, $\Sigma = Cov(\epsilon't, \epsilon_t)$ is the $N \times N$ variance-covariance matrix of the residuals from Equation 2, $\lambda'$ is an $K \times 1$ vector of the estimated average risk prices from Equation 3, and $\Sigma_f = Cov(f't, f_t)$ is the $K \times K$ variance-covariance matrix of the factors.
+Interested readers are encouraged to refer to the appendix where I provide a full discussion of the factor selection procedure.